 Can I replace eating with juicing permanently?

-You need to eat a balanced diet with foods that contain fiber, fat, and protein, in order to achieve that.
-Maintaining a delicate balance is what living a healthy life is about and if you replace it entirely with juicing, then you are upsetting that balance.
+You need to eat a balanced diet with fiber, carbohydrates, fat, and protein to achieve that.
+Maintaining a delicate balance is what living a healthy life is about, and if you replace it entirely with juicing, you are upsetting that balance.